jrudar/Triglav/README.md

-### Modified Eigenvector Centrality Feature Selection
+### Feature Selection Using Iterative Refinement
-    This impliments a variant of Eigenvector Centrality Feature Selection which can be used with continuous and binary features.
-Feature selection also incorporates feature importance information forms supervised learning algorithms (using Extremely Randomized Trees or XGBoost).
-Scores are converted into ranks and features are selected using permutation statistics.

 ### Install
 Once downloaded, go to the location of the download and type:

-    pip install mECFS-1.0.0.dev.tar.gz
+    pip install triglav-1.0.0.dev0.tar.gz

 ### Class Parameters
     Inputs:

-    n_init: int, default = 30
+    threshold and threshold_2: int, default = 95
-        The number of resampling steps.
+        The threshold for comparing shadow and real features in the first and second stage.

+    a and a_2: float, default = 24 / 0.5
+        The 'a' parameter of the Beta distribution at stage 1 and 2.

+    b and b_2: float, default = 32 / 6
+        The 'b' parameter of the Beta distribution at stage 1 and 2.

-    alpha: float, default = 0.5
+    alpha: float, default = 0.025
-    	The weight parameter for each adjacency matrix.
+        The level at which corrected p-values will be rejected.

-    bootstrap: bool, default = True
+    max_iter: int, default = 50
-        Specifies if bootstrap resampling will be used.
+        The maximum number of iterations.

-    use_xgbt: bool, default = True
+    verbose: int, default = 0
-        Specifies if XGB Trees will be used to detect interactions between features.
-If 'False', Extremely Randomized Trees will be used.
+        Specifies if basic reporting is sent to the user.

-    n_jobs: int, default = 6
+    n_jobs: int, default = 5
-    	The number of processes spawned.
+        The number of threads

     Returns:

-    A mECFS object.
+    An Triglav object.

 ### Fit Parameters
         Inputs: